kaihuchen/AutonomousBackseatDriver/README.md

       <img src="images/Billboard_stop_sign.png" style="width:300px" alt="Description of Image 1">
     </td>
     <td>
-      This shows a fake stop sign on a billboard.
+      Fake stop sign on a billboard.
+This tests the recognition of unreal traffic signs.
-      <br>Correct response is to ignore it.
+      <br><br>Correct response is to ignore it.
     </td>
     <td></td>
     <td></td>